hippopenny/hippopenny.github.io/_characters/honkai-star-rail/acheron.md

 weapon_or_path_label: Path
 weapon_or_path: Nihility
 pull_rating: S
-preview_trick: "Count debuff uptime before investing in relic luxury rolls."
+preview_trick: "Count the debuffs before you start daydreaming about relic god-rolls."
-quick_verdict: Pull if you can support her team requirements
+quick_verdict: Pull if your account can feed her the debuffs she demands
 investment: High
 mode_focus: Fast endgame clears
 updated_for: Recheck when major debuff partners shift
-quick_take: Acheron is a high-ceiling carry whose value depends on surrounding her with the right teammates.
-If your account can support that structure, she is an easy headline character.
-If not, she is expensive power.
+quick_take: Acheron is pure premium menace energy, but only if the team around her is real.
+With the right debuff shell, she looks outrageous.
+Without it, she turns into very expensive cope.
 quick_tricks:
   - "Prioritize debuff consistency over raw stat greed in early builds."
   - "Keep one sustain slot that does not break action tempo."